 The main reception rooms lead off the entrance hall with its beautiful stone flagged floor.
 To the left is the morning room with its three tall sash windows overlooking the gardens and flooding the room with light.
 A door leads through to the snug with an open fire, and a view of the south facing terrace and gardens.
 Leading off the hall is the dining room with a view of the gardens and stunning blue cedar.
 Adjoining it is the large, book lined snooker room with three-quarter length table, and french windows giving onto the drive and front gardens.
 The large farmhouse kitchen, which has been recently extended to include a glass roofed dining area, is ideal for guests to gather, eat and chat.
 It contains a four oven Aga set into a beautiful stone fireplace.
 To complement the Aga there is a separate electric oven and induction hob.
 Cupboards and work surfaces line the walls and a central island contains the sink.
 There is also a good sized walk-in larder, and a separate utility and boot room leading to the back door.
 Adjoining the kitchen is a magnificent south and west facing Orangery ideally suited for a wide variety of purposes.
 The Grange has large cellars one of which is used as a games room containing table tennis and a dart board.
-A second room houses our cinema with comfortable, squashy sofas ideally suited for lying back and relaxing while watching a favourite film.
+A second room houses our cinema with comfortable, squashy sofas designed for lying back and relaxing while watching a favourite film.

 A beautiful wooden staircase leads up to the first floor which contains four large bedrooms all with ensuite bathrooms.
 Each has a lovely views of the garden and surrounding countryside.
 The master suite is bright and airy with its own magnificent bath and shower.